DzurisHome/ESPHome-IKEA-VINDRIKTNING/README.md

 > ESPHome or Download [Firmware](https://github.com/DzurisHome/ESPHome-IKEA-VINDRIKTNING/blob/main/README.md#esphome-firmwares)
 >
 > ESP Board with 5V or Step-Down Converter for ESP Board with 3V
 >
-> MQ-135 only if we want too Carbon Monoxide and ESP Board with ADC Pin too
->
 > Some Cables
 >